Hello everyone!

 rm /var/www/html/test-sqlsrv.php

-Permission Settings and Basic Security
+Permissions and Basic Security Settings

 Permissions are crucial for the security and proper functioning of applications.
 Let's adjust some of them and install useful tools.